baddis01/MY-BE-NC-NEWS/README.md

 ## MY BE Project: Northcoders News API

 NC News is an API intended to be a clone of the popular news website Reddit.
 This project has been developed using TDD with Jest and Supertest, Node.js, Axios, Express.js and PostgreSQL.
-The application is hosted via Heroku which you can visit [here](https://ba-be-nc-news-app.herokuapp.com/api).
+The database is hosted by ElephantSQL and the application is hosted via Render which you can visit [here](https://my-be-nc-news.onrender.com/api).

 ---